ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/shell/shell_crossref.rst

    The ``;`` allows us to enter multiple variable assignments on one line and the ``$`` allows for variable expansion.

-Request data from crossref API
+Request data from Crossref API
 -------------------------------

 If you want to view the returned json data directly, you can pipe the curl -s (silent option) output to jq: